Pausanias Analysis

 English Translation

-After the tomb of Aipytos is Mount Kyllene, the loftiest of all the mountains in Arkadia, and upon the peak of this mountain stands a temple dedicated to Hermes Kyllenios, now fallen into ruins.
-It is obvious that both the name of the mountain and the surname given to the god derive from Kyllenos, the son of Elatos.
+After the tomb of Aepytus is Mount Cyllene, the loftiest of all the mountains in Arcadia, and upon the peak of this mountain stands a temple dedicated to Hermes Kyllenios, now fallen into ruins.
+It is obvious that both the name of the mountain and the surname given to the god derive from Kyllenos, the son of Elatus.

 Proper Nouns